gohugoio/hugo/content/en/functions/resources/ExecuteAsTemplate.md

   signatures: [resources.ExecuteAsTemplate TARGETPATH CONTEXT RESOURCE]
 ---

+The `resources.ExecuteAsTemplate` function returns a resource created from a Go template, parsed and executed with the given context, caching the result using the target path as its cache key.

-Hugo publishes the resource to the target path when you call its`.Publish`, `.Permalink`, or `.RelPermalink` method.
-The resource is cached, using the target path as the cache key.
+Hugo publishes the resource to the target path when you call its [`Publish`], [`Permalink`], or [`RelPermalink`] methods.

+[`publish`]: /methods/resource/publish
+[`permalink`]: /methods/resource/permalink
+[`relpermalink`]: /methods/resource/relpermalink

 Let's say you have a CSS file that you wish to populate with values from your site configuration: